Revised: 4 Oct 2016; 11 Mar, Apr 20 & 30 Aug 2017; 13 Aug & 24-25 Sept 2018.

 Death of Grandma’s Parents

 On June 2, 1897 , Grandma’s mother, Margaret Brownlees, age 44, died at her home in Gateshead of carcinoma of the stomach.
 Her eight surviving children were Sarah Jane 24, Isabella 22, William 18, Peter 17, Leonard 13, Margaret 10, Phillis 8, and Thomas, 6 years old.
-Although I have pictures of four or five of her sisters there is no photo of Margaret (m.s.
+Although I have pictures of four of her sisters there is no photo of Margaret (m.s.
 Allan) Brownlees (1853-1897) in Grandma’s collection.
 Perhaps she never had a photograph taken.

 On July 5, 1908, less than three weeks after my Grandma arrived in Canada, her father William Brownlees, age 61, died of cerebral apoplexy at 21 Edith Street, Gateshead.
 His niece Elizabeth Winter of 20 Frederick Street, Gateshead was with him.